biobakery/metawibele/README.md

 	* `$ python setup.py install`
 	* If you do not have write permissions to `/usr/lib/`, then add the option --user to the install command.
 This will install the python package into subdirectories of `~/.local/`.
 Please note when using the --user install option on some platforms, you might need to add `~/.local/bin/` to your $PATH as it might not be included by default.
 You will know if it needs to be added if you see the following message `metawibele: command not found` when trying to run MetaWIBELE after installing with the --user option.
 	* Similarly, you can also specify the installation directory using --prefix option which will install the python package into the directory `$YOUR_INSTALL_DIR` that is a directory on PYTHONPATH and which Python reads ".pth" files from.
 You might need to add `$YOUR_INSTALL_DIR/bin` to your `$PATH` as it might not be included by default.

-##### Installing from dockerhub
-* `$ docker pull biobakery/metawibele`
-* This docker image includes most of the dependent software packages.
-* Large software packages and those with licences are not included in this image:
-	* Softwares with the licence : mspimer, signalp, TMHMM, phobius, psortb
-	* Software with large size: interproscan
-	* Users should review the licence terms and install these packages manually.

 #### Prepare databases